johnbillion/fair-tools/README.md

 # FAIR Tools

-Tools for the FAIR protocol.
-Create keys, create and manage DIDs, and build signed metadata for WordPress plugins.
+A library of Node.js tools for [FAIR](https://fair.pm/) that can be used by authors of plugins and themes for WordPress.
+Create keys, create DIDs, manage DID documents, and build signed FAIR metadata.

+This library focuses on providing FAIR tools for the WordPress ecosystem, but its tools are also applicable to FAIR and DID PLC in general.

 > [!CAUTION]
 > This package is not production ready and is under heavy development.
 Do not use this unless you are comfortable testing the FAIR protocol and handling breaking changes.